heroiclabs/nakama-docs/docs/runtime-code-typescript-setup.md

 # TypeScript Setup

-The game server includes a JavaScript Virtual Machine (VM) which can be used to load and run custom logic which is specific to your game project.
+The game server embeds a JavaScript Virtual Machine (VM) which can be used to load and run custom logic which is specific to your game project.
 This is in addition to Lua and Go as supported programming languages to write your server code.

 It's useful to implement game code you would not want to run on the client or trust the client to provide unchecked inputs on.
 You can think of this feature of Nakama as similar to what is sometimes called Lambda or Cloud Functions in other systems.
 A good use case is if you wanted to grant the user a reward each day that they play the game.